-Professor Cohen was honored with the Outstanding Undergraduate Faculty Award at GWSB for the 2013 and ’14 academic year.
+Professor Cohen was honoured with the [Outstanding Undergraduate Faculty Award] at GWSB for the 2013 and ’14 academic year.
 Dr. Cohen holds a PhD in management from the Wharton School at the University of Pennsylvania and a BA in applied mathematics, economics and philosophy from Brown University.

 His research centers on social network teams, leadership in the workplace.
 His work has been published in Organizational Science and the Journal of Education Change.
 He is a member of the Academy of Management, the Society of Industrial and Organizational Psychology and the American Psychological Association.
 Dr. Cohen is a rabid football fan, an avid downhill skier and sometimes ski instructor and a building cyclist and triathlete.